greydanus/greydanus.github.io/_posts/2020-03-10-lagrangian-nns.markdown

 	<div class="thecap">A French stamp commemorating Lagrange.</div>
 </div>

 Lagrange’s work was notable for its purity and beauty, especially in contrast to the chaotic and broken times that he lived through.
 Expressing admiration for the principle of least action, William Hamilton once called it [“a scientific poem”](https://books.google.com/books?id=j_kJCAAAQBAJ&pg=PA130&lpg=PA130&dq=joseph+lagrange+beauty+of+virtual+work&source=bl&ots=771naVFjo6&sig=ACfU3U0L4Bj9IabO1jFh7jJK0pEgoVVfWg&hl=en&sa=X&ved=2ahUKEwjAppGZtY7oAhXcGTQIHfp3CncQ6AEwAHoECAwQAQ#v=onepage&q=joseph%20lagrange%20beauty%20of%20virtual%20work&f=false).
-In this essay, I'll introduce you to this "scientific poem" and explain its role in a recent paper called "Lagrangian Neural Networks" that I helped write.
+In the following sections, I'll introduce you to this "scientific poem" and then use it to derive Lagrangian Neural Networks.

 ## The Principle of Least Action